aardappel/lobster/docs/source/language_reference.md

--   Keywords: `nil return class struct import int float string any void def fn is from program private resource enum enum_flags typeof var let pakfile switch case default namespace not and or`
+-   Keywords: `nil return class struct import int float string any void def fn is from program private resource enum enum_flags typeof var let pakfile switch case default namespace not and or attribute`

 -   Linefeed is whitespace if it follows a token that indicates an incomplete expression (such as `+` or `,`) and an actual token otherwise (used to